 2. Your Investment Choices Are Limited

-Although 401(k) plans generally offer different funds for you to invest in, they can only provide a limited number of options.
+Although 401(k) plans generally offer different funds for you to invest in, they can only provide a limited number of investment options.
 That can be a good thing since too many choices could be overwhelming.
 It’s easier to choose from an assortment of a dozen funds than to evaluate hundreds of different options.

 However, the specific plans your 401(k) offers aren’t always the best possible choices.
 Sometimes they charge higher fees or earn lower returns than other funds of the same type, such as stocks or bonds.
 And sometimes your 401(k) doesn’t give you access to a particular type of investment that interests you, such as energy stocks.